mcmah309/error_set/README.md

 ```
 </details>

-which is also equivalent to writing:
+which is also equivalent to writing the full expansion:
 ```rust
 error_set! {
     MediaError = {